Do you remember getting your first bad grade?

 “On voicing my anxieties, my desire to work was roundly dismissed….
 They laughed, arguing that there was no hurry, that things would happen all in good time and they justified themselves with the following paradox:

 Travailler moins, produire plus.
 The less you work, the more you produce.” —Tom Hodgkinson

 Indeed, downtime actually increases productivity, recharges your batteries and boosts creativity.

 Observe life at a café à la française.

 Befriend your inner critic

-Your sibling feels responsible for you and will do anything to ensure you feel safe, loved and accepted.
+Your inner critic feels responsible for you and will do anything to ensure you feel safe, loved and accepted.

-Sometimes, they even abuse you, so that you may correct your behavior and thus gain others’ approval:
+Sometimes, it can be harsh, so that you correct your behavior and thus gain others’ approval:

 - Blaming → It’s your fault.

 - Comparing → Why can’t you be like her?